How will the upcoming annual DPA review affect your medical centre?

 An overseas trained doctor may apply for an academic exemption if the following requirements have been met:

-- They have a proven track record in education and training
+- They have a proven track record in education and training (in Australia or overseas)

 - Clinical Appointment with an accredited medical school recognised by medicare.
 See the list of recognised medical schools on the provider number application form.